config_rec

 Shrink wrap

 Support area is an array that defines region in which the image is meaningful.
-This area is recalculated at the trigger iteration shrinking along when the image develops.
+This area is recalculated at the shrink wrap trigger iteration, shrinking along when the image develops.
 The calculations employ an algorithm defined here as shrink_wrap_type.

 shrink_wrap_trigger = [10, 1]